nick-warfield/stupid_ecs/README.md

 * Restrict Entity creation to System
 * User defined max number of components
 	* prolly need some #ifdefs to accomplish this
+* Verify vector + default allocator actually alligns data in memory
+	* I'm pretty sure it does, but I need to make sure
+	* If it doesn't, I guess I'll have to write an allocator lol
 * Thread safety
 * System::Iterator
 * Read & Write System and ComponentConfigs to file